 Joseph: The four other guys didn't get to teach much because you know Ken's like boom right in front.

-Joseph: But it was really good, and it really was in a lot of ways reaffirming because my approach to leadership in project management that I was doing was always a servant leadership approach so that part of the agile movement wasn't new to me.
+Joseph: But it was really good, and it really was in a lot of ways reaffirming because my approach to leadership in project management that I was doing was always a servant leadership approach so that part of the Agile movement wasn't new to me.
 The interactive and incremental, the working software every two weeks or four weeks, that stuff was new to me...

 Joseph: That was really eye-opening, and it was nice to see a kind of codified way of talking about empowering teams and a leadership approach that was there to give authority to the team.
-So that they can do great work because you trust that I mean that's always what I've wanted to do and we in the in the regular project management world they didn't talk about that much...
+So that they can do great work because you trust that I mean that's always what I've wanted to do and we in the regular project management world they didn't talk about that much...